thewhitetulip/build-app-with-python-antitextbook/manuscript/05-constructs.md

     1. Delete the first value.
     2. Delete the second value of the list present at index 4.
     1. Delete the variable a.
+    1. Take an input value from the user and delete it (if it is present), print "value not present" if the value is not present in the list.
 1. Given that a = {"IN":"India", "ES":"Espanol"}
     1. Delete the key "IN".
     1. Delete the key "ES"